cosmos/ibc/README.md

 ## Synopsis

-This repository is the canonical location for development and documentation of inter-chain standards utilized by the Cosmos network & interchain ecosystem.
+This repository is the canonical location for development and documentation of inter-chain standards utilised by the Cosmos network & interchain ecosystem.
 Initially it will be used to consolidate design documentation for the inter-blockchain communication protocol (IBC), encoding standards for Cosmos chains, and miscellaneous utilities such as off-chain message signing.

-## Standardization
+## Standardisation

 Please see [ICS 1](spec/ics-001-ics-standard) for a description of what a standard entails.

 To propose a new standard, [open an issue](https://github.com/cosmos/ics/issues/new).
-To start a new standardization document, copy the [template](spec/ics-template.md) and open a PR.
+To start a new standardisation document, copy the [template](spec/ics-template.md) and open a PR.

-See [PROCESS.md](PROCESS.md) for a description of the standardization process.
+See [PROCESS.md](PROCESS.md) for a description of the standardisation process.

 Quick references & interchain standards can be read as [a single PDF](./spec.pdf).